playframework/playframework/documentation/manual/working/commonGuide/production/HTTPServer.md

 ProxyPreserveHost on
 ```

-The host: header will be the original host request header issued by the client.
+The `Host` header will be the original host request header issued by the client.
 By combining theses two techniques, your app will appear to be directly exposed.

 If you don't want this play app to occupy the whole root, add an exclusion directive to the proxy config: